© Ayash Basu | May 2017

-Most urban metropolises have a creative hub — a neighborhood, corner or few blocks — where the artists hang out.
-Such spots are often characterized by street art, graffiti on walls and windows, and sculptures made out of twisted metal, plastic and glass.
-They are labeled as eclectic, cool and off-the-edge, that offer artists a cheap canvas for creative expression.
-But in many instances, these areas can be isolated, only being graced by visitors from the "hipster clubs."
-One doesn't tend to see too many "non artists" in such places, such as the office goer, the woman with her kids, the baker and his crew, or the postman in the van.
-That was my frame of reference for the NDSM in Amsterdam until a recent visit with a local photographer on Loculars revealed a different world out there.
+Most urban metropolises have a creative hub — a neighborhood, a corner or a few blocks — where the artists hang out.
+These spots are often characterized by street art and graffiti on walls and windows, and sculptures made out of twisted metal, plastic and glass.
+They are labeled as eclectic, cool and off-the-edge, offering artists a cheap canvas for creative expression.
+But often times, these areas become isolated, graced only by visitors from the "hipster clubs."
+One doesn't tend to see too many "regulars" in such places — the office goer, the woman with her kids, the baker and his crew, or the postman in the van.
+That was indeed my frame of reference for the NDSM in Amsterdam until a recent visit with a local photographer on Loculars revealed the dichotomy out there.

 The NDSM is an extension of Amsterdam and yet a stark contrast.
 Cobblestone streets, canals, boats, charming 16th century Dutch architecture, Renaissance museums, delicate cheeses and lacework give way to exposed steel, warehouses, brick facades, gritty street art, industrial size exhibition spaces and a vibe that feels marginally edgier than Dam Square or the Canal Ring.
-Yet, ferry boats transport hundreds of people every 30 mins back and forth from Centraal station free of cost — artists, technicians, entrepreneurs, employees, marketers, social media gurus, social workers, housing developers, restaurateurs and the people of Amsterdam.
+Yet, ferry boats transport hundreds of people every 30 mins back and forth from Central station free of cost — artists, technicians, entrepreneurs, musicians, constructions workers, employees, marketers, social media gurus, social workers, housing developers, restaurateurs, and the people of Amsterdam.

+Today, some of Amsterdam's best festivals happen at the NDSM, and it is home to Europe's largest flea market.
 There isn't a clear and defined outcome for the NDSM beyond the aim of transforming it into a metropolitan cultural hub.
 What that will become in the coming decades remains to be seen.
-While the destination is unknown, the journey is based on clear cut frameworks - respect for the shipyard's history, functional spaces rooted in creative expression, re-cycled materials and a shared lifestyle within its community.
-So far, the NDSM laboratory has delivered successful experiments towards establishing that cultural hub and not another isolated artsy neighborhood.
+While the destination is unknown, the journey is based on clear cut frameworks - respect for the shipyard's history, functional spaces rooted in creative expression, re-cycled materials, and a shared lifestyle within its community.
+So far, the NDSM laboratory has delivered successful experiments towards establishing that sustainable cultural hub and not another isolated artsy neighborhood.